metrorailings/OwlBlog/content/posts/week-11-quick-insights.md

 Broncos showing confidence in Brandon Allen, having him throw 3 straight times on a goal-to-go situation.

 Some fantastically creative play-calling from the Broncos offensive coaching staff.
 A wildcat play transformed into an end-around that then became a successful passing play.
 Then Denver ran a similar play right afterwards with mostly the same personnel, but ran the ball this time around.

 Defensive tackle Purcell has been a beast against the run for the Broncos.

+***

+## Chiefs vs Chargers (Mexico City)

+Philip Rivers' depth of target has been unusually short so far.
+Though as I write this, Rivers finally threw a deep ball to Mike Williams.
+That pass was underthrown though.

+Rivers just threw an interception on an intermediate throw.
+Think it might be time for him to retire?

+The Chargers' rookie left tackle may be a liability.

+If the Chargers are to win this game, the win will have to come through the ground game unfortunately.